MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_received_invitation_response_parameters.md

 ### -field TransmitterDeviceAddress

-The address of the device that transmitted the invitaion response packet.
+The address of the device that transmitted the invitation response packet.

 ### -field BSSID